Henry Addington: Family

 Henry Addington was the son of Anthony Addington, Pitt the Elder's physician; and Mary Addington, the daughter of the Rev. Haviland John Hiley, headmaster of Reading School.
 As a consequence of his father's position, Addington was a childhood friend of William Pitt the Younger.
 Addington studied at Reading School, Winchester, and Brasenose College, Oxford, and then studied law at Lincoln's Inn.

-He married Ursula Mary Hammond in 1781; she brought an income of £1,000 a year into the marriage.
+He married Ursula Mary Hammond in 1791; she brought an income of £1,000 a year into the marriage.
 The couple had eight children, of whom six survived to adulthood.
-Ursula Addington died in 1811; in 1823 Addington married a widow, Marianne Townsend, daughter of William Scott, 1st Baron Stowell.
+Ursula Addington died in 1823.
+Afterwards, he married a widow, Marianne Townsend, daughter of William Scott, 1st Baron Stowell.

 Political career

 He was elected to the House of Commons in 1784 as one of the Members of Parliament for Devizes, and became Speaker of the House of Commons in 1789.
 In March 1801, William Pitt the Younger resigned from office, ostensibly over the refusal of King George III to remove some of the existing political restrictions on Roman Catholics in Ireland (Catholic Emancipation), but poor health, failure in war, economic collapse, alarming levels of social unrest due to famine, and irreconcilable divisions within the Cabinet also played a role.
-Both Pitt and the King insisted that Addington take over as Prime Minister, despite his own objections, and his failed attempts to reconcile the King and Pitt.
+Both Pitt and the King insisted that Addington take over as prime minister, despite his own objections, and his failed attempts to reconcile the King and Pitt.